docutranslate

 uv sync

 The core of the new DocuTranslate is the Workflow.
-Each workflow is a complete, end-to-end translation pipeline designed specifically for a particular file type.
-You no longer interact with a monolithic class; instead, you select and configure a suitable workflow based on your file type.
+Each workflow is a complete, end-to-end translation pipeline designed for a specific file type.
+Instead of interacting with a single large class, you select and configure a workflow based on your file type.

 -